 - Show evidence that you have spent the qualifying time in Portugal.
 (In year one, you must stay at least seven days in Portugal.
 And, in years two through to five, you must stay at least fourteen days in Portugal.)

-- If you are not resident in Portugal, then a new criminal record check is required.
+- If you are not a resident of Portugal, then a new criminal record check is required.

 - Private or Expat Health Insurance for the length of the renewal.